danvy/danvy.github.io/content/links.md

 ---
 title: Links
-description: Links to Alex Danvy online presence
+description: Links to most of my online presence
-menus: main
-weight: 20
 ---

 These are the virtual places where you might find me or at least get more information about me.

-Try [Altoviz](https://altoviz.com) the smart, easy and affordable invoicing & accounting app for small businesses and freelancers that I just launched
+Try [Altoviz](https://altoviz.com), the smart, easy and affordable invoicing & accounting app for small businesses and freelancers that I just launched

 Join my friends list on [Facebook](https://facebook.com/danvy)